City Officials Want Charter High School in Tamarac

 The City of Tamarac wants a new Charter High School.

 Did you read about it on the agenda?
 I didn’t either.
-You see, City Manager Michael Cernech slipped it in the January 21, workshop agenda as item number seven, which wasn’t on the agenda, nor was it ever amended to include this item.
+City Manager Michael Cernech slipped it into the January 21 workshop agenda as item seven, which wasn’t on the agenda, nor was it ever amended to include this item.

 It seems he was quite prepared to bring the item forward for discussion as well, which means there was probably enough time for it to be added.
 Maybe then, the public could have known about it.